You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

 Q: How many bridges were built?

-A: Two.
 Both new bridges areopen to traffic.
 One carries westbound traffic and the second carries eastbound traffic.

 Q: Why did ODOT build two new bridges?

 By constructing two bridges, traffic can now move more safely into and out of Cleveland.
 The two bridges also allowed ODOT to maintain traffic on I-90 – a vital link into Downtown Cleveland - during construction.

 Q: When was the bridge replacement complete?